Spaced Invaders: Plot

 The deputy tracks down the ship in order to give the occupants tickets for having no license, registration, headlights, taillight, or wheels, and going 2,945 miles over the posted limit.
 Kathy discovers the aliens when they join a group of trick-or-treating kids.
 She befriends the Martians' "Scout-in-a-Can", a small robot which folds up into a sphere.
 Mr. Wrenchmuller tries to cash in on the Martians' existence in order to save his farm.
 Captain Bipto gets hit by a truck and turns a gas station attendant named Vern into his robotic slave.
 Giggywig, Ziplock, and Pez try to blow up the town's Co-Op and instead just heat up a silo of corn kernels, creating a gigantic hot-air popcorn-popper.
 Kathy's new friend, a boy named Brian, captures Blaznee by hitting him with a trashcan lid.
 He then tries to help the alien repair his ship.
-Attempting to blow the ship up, Wrenchmuller is trapped in a paralyzing beam.
-The desperate Martians try to blow the Earth up using the D.O.D.
+Attempting to blow up the ship, Wrenchmuller is trapped in a paralyzing beam.
+The desperate Martians try to blow up the Earth using the D.O.D.
 (Doughnut Of Destruction), but it falls apart instead.
 The Martians finally realize they made a horrible mistake.

 Things get worse when the ship's "hyperdriver" goes into meltdown, threatening to create a black-hole.
 Their ship's Enforcer Drone won't let them leave, making things even more complicated.
 The humans succeed in destroying the Enforcer Drone with dynamite, then offer to help the grateful "invaders" return to space.
 As an unintentional gift, the Martians jettison their ship's sewage tank while flying over Wrenchmuller's field.

-The alien excrement rejuvenates the drought-stricken farmland while turning the regular green beans (for which the town is famous) into gigantic, 6-foot-tall pods; this enables Wrenchmuller to save the town from greedy real-estate developers.
+The Martian manure rejuvenates the drought-stricken farmland while turning the regular green beans (for which the town is famous) into gigantic, 6-foot-tall pods; this enables Wrenchmuller to save the town from greedy real-estate developers.
 As the Martians head home, Captain Bipto suggests they go to Arcturus to "help torture prisoners"; this idea is promptly vetoed by the rest of the crew.